 Respondents were given the chance to comment on their response to this item, and coding revealed that these primarily related to attainment.
 Some fitted this theme quite broadly: ‘Attainment in all subject and EBacc likelihood’ (HoD_152); ‘Combination of all of the above’ (HoD_4), whereas others were very specific: ‘FFTd data5 - percentage change of C+ at GCSE’ (HoD_82).
 Some elaborated on the process in their school and the extent to which choice is provided: ‘Students CAN (but are discouraged from) opting out of languages but this can be vetoed by MFL dept and heads of year e.g. an able student will not be permitted to opt out, a less able one may be, but will not be stopped from doing a language if they wish to’ (HoD_114).

-Thus, although more than half of schools report all students being able to choose whether or not to take a language, this choice is only available to some students, it is predicted attainment which drives the decision-making.
+Thus, although more than half of all participating schools reported that all their students could choose whether or not to take a language, the actual choice is only available to some students.
+For those students who were able to choose, predicted attainment in MFL drove their decision.

 Does having a choice affect students’ self-determined motivation?

-In accordance with the procedure for scoring the SRQ-A (Ryan & Connell 1989), numeric values were allocated to responses to each of the ten items, with ‘very true’ scored 4 and ‘not at all true’ scored 1.
+In accordance with the procedure for scoring the SRQ-A (Ryan and Connell 1989), numeric values were allocated to responses to each of the ten items, with ‘very true’ scored 4 and ‘not at all true’ scored 1.
 A Friedman test with pairwise comparisons was subsequently carried out (n = 416, χ2(9) = 492.446, p = .000) which revealed significant differences in the distributions of scores of some of the items for MFL.
-These are shown in Figure 1 and Appendix C.
+These are shown in Figure 1 and Appendix 2.

 [Figure 1 near here]